DOI-USGS/quarto-utils/README.md

 # Getting Started

-This code will work with python 3.7 and greater with `requests` and no other special packages needed (save for `jupyter notebook` to run the notebook example and `pytest` to evaluate the tests).
+This code will work with python 3.10 and greater with `requests` and `text-unidecode` packages (optional additional packages include `jupyter notebook` to run the notebook example and `pytest` to evaluate the tests).

-To install, download this repo (such as `git clone ...`) and then run `python setup.py install` (or possibly `pytyon3` depending upon your local path configuraitons).
+To install, download this repo (such as `git clone ...`) and then run `python setup.py install` (or possibly `python3` depending upon your local path configurations).

 # SSL certificates

-Department of Interior users may experince SSL certificate errors due to secruity settings.
+Department of Interior users may experience SSL certificate errors due to The site https://code.usgs.gov/usgs/best-practices/-/blob/master/ssl/WorkingWithinSSLIntercept.md?ref_type=heads provides some best practices for working with these security settings. settings.
-The site https://code.usgs.gov/usgs/best-practices/-/blob/master/ssl/WorkingWithinSSLIntercept.md?ref_type=heads provides some best praticies for working with these secruity settings.
+The site https://code.usgs.gov/usgs/best-practices/-/blob/master/ssl/WorkingWithinSSLIntercept.md?ref_type=heads provides some best practices for working with these security settings.

 # Repository Files